Elderjs/docs/elderguide.com/elderjs.md

 **Data Used in Multiple Routes**

-If you have data that is used in multiple routes, you can share that data between routes by populating the `data` object on the `boostrap` hook documented later in this guide.
+If you have data that is used in multiple routes, you can share that data between routes by populating the `data` object on the `bootstrap` hook documented later in this guide.

-Assuming you have populated the `data.cities` with an array of cities on the `boostrap` hook, you could access it like so:
+Assuming you have populated the `data.cities` with an array of cities on the `bootstrap` hook, you could access it like so:

 ```javascript
 // ./src/routes/city/route.js